EvilFreelancer/routeros-api-php/README.md

 More about attributes and "words" from which this attributes should be created [here](https://wiki.mikrotik.com/wiki/Manual:API#Command_word).

+More about "expressions", "where" and other filters/modificators of your query you can find [here](https://wiki.mikrotik.com/wiki/Manual:API#Queries).

 Simple usage examples of Query class:

 ```php